Enable Azure Automation State Configuration

 /opt/microsoft/dsc/Scripts/SetDscLocalConfigurationManager.py -configurationmof <path to metaconfiguration file>

-9. Using the Azure portal or cmdlets, ensure that the machines to enable now show up as DSC nodes registered in your Azure Automation account.
+9. Ensure that the machines show up as DSC nodes registered in your Azure Automation account.
+You can use the Azure portal or the cmdlets.

 Re-register a node

-After registering a machine as a DSC node in Azure Automation State Configuration, there are several reasons why you might need to re-register that node in the future.
+After you register a machine as a DSC node in Azure Automation State Configuration, there are several reasons why you might need to re-register that node in the future.

-Re-registration performed 90 days or less from the certificate expiration time, or at any point after the certificate expiration time, results in a new certificate being generated and used.
-A resolution to this issue is included in Windows Server 2019 and later.
+A new certificate is generated and used if you re-register 90 days or less from the certificate expiration time or at any point after the certificate expiration time.
+This issue is fixed in Windows Server 2019 and later.

 • Changes to DSC LCM values.
 You might need to change PowerShell DSC LCM values set during initial registration of the node, for example, ConfigurationMode.
 Currently, you can only change these DSC agent values through re-registration.
-The one exception is the Node Configuration value assigned to the node.
-You can change this in Azure Automation DSC directly.
+The one exception is the Node Configuration value.
+You can change this value in Azure Automation DSC directly.

 You can re-register a node just as you registered the node initially, using any of the methods described in this document.
-You do not need to unregister a node from Azure Automation State Configuration before re-registering it.
+You don't need to unregister a node from Azure Automation State Configuration before re-registering it.

 Check status of VM setup